us0p/interview_preparation/qa_preparation/hr_questions.md

     and AWS Lambda.

 - Why should we hire you?
+    - Your value to the company, how your skills, experience, and personality fit the role.
+    - Your confidence and self-awareness, you should be able to clearly articulate why you're the right candidate.
+    - Your understanding of the company and role, you know what they need and how you can contribute
+    - What sets you apart from oher candidates.

+    I bring a solid foundation in [technologies].
+What sets me apart is my passion for continuous learning and problem-solving.
+I’m highly adaptable, eager to take on challenges, and always looking for ways to improve my skills.
+    [maybe add something about the position and your fit with it here?]

+    [should add a more specific characteristic that sets you apart, something like your independence and ability to solve problems without asking for help many times]
+    Additionally, I thrive in team environments and value clear communication and collaboration.
+While I may not have years of experience, my ability to quickly learn and apply new technologies, make me a great fit for this role.

 - Why are you interested in this position/company?
     - Whether you've researched the company and understand their mission or